 Fire pit glass is available in a large variety of colors, and can be used in both fire pits and fireplaces, both indoors and in outdoor fire pits with any either propane or natural gas.

-Fire glass can be used in both fire pits and fireplaces, both indoors and out and with either natural gas or propane.
-It is not safe however to use ordinary 'domestic' glass such as beer or wine bottle, food containers etc in a fire feature, in fact, it is potentially dangerous.
-Fire feature glass does not emit fumes, smoke nor does it explode.
+It is not safe however to use ordinary ‘domestic’ broken glass such as beer or wine bottle, food containers etc in a fire feature, in fact, it is potentially dangerous, sharp edges not withstanding.
+Good quality fire glass does not emit toxic fumes, smoke nor does it explode.

 Good quality fire glass will last a lifetime under normal conditions and should come with a lifetime warranty. it is also very easy to maintain.
 Depending on whether you cover your fire pit when not in use, it may only need to be washed once per season.
 Use a 50/50 mix of water and vinegar to wash it, and then rinse thoroughly, allow to dry before using.

 Before lighting your fire pit, remove any debris that may have collected in the fire pit tray before lighting.

 We’ve put together this quick guide so you can easily calculate how much fire glass you will need, and how to use fire glass in your fire feature.
 People are often surprised at how much fire glass they will need and the added expense to their fire pit project.
 So to begin this guide we will show you how you can easily reduce the amount of fire glass you need.

 How To Use Fire Glass